movidius/volumetric_accelerator_toolkit/point_cloud_pipeline/README.md

 as they will take effect for the next file considered, unless you wish the changes to be immediate on a running process - then everything must be restarted.

-## Current Limitations
+## Current Issues
--Unable to automatically detect CRS in some cases, issues with original las(z) files - use _info.json_ -Cannot backtrack to point cloud files whose xml was not found -Issue with memory usage when dealing with large point clouds (>200 MB) (tested on 16 GB RAM & 12 GB SWP) ...- machine runs out of memory and has to kill a process to keep functioning ...- this can take effect when reading 2+ files. only relevant in splitting stage.
+- Unable to automatically detect CRS in some cases, issues with original las(z) files - use _info.json_
+- Cannot backtrack to point cloud files whose xml was not found
+- Issue with memory usage when dealing with large point clouds (>200 MB) (tested on 16 GB RAM & 12 GB SWP)
+	- machine runs out of memory and has to kill a process to keep functioning
+	- this can take effect when reading 2+ files. only relevant in splitting stage.
--CPU Limitation sometimes does not take effect - problem with cpulimit -Occasionally lasinfo/pdal cannot read the las(z) files - corruption?
+- CPU Limitation sometimes does not take effect - problem with cpulimit
+- Occasionally lasinfo/pdal cannot read the las(z) files - corruption?